slimnate/workos-convex-sveltekit/README.md

 ```

 See [CLI Options](#cli-options) for more details about the CLI tool.

+## Configure convex deployment
+You'll need to create a new convex deployment and configure it.
+Run the `npx convex dev` command and follow the prompts to either create or use and existing project.
+Then follow the steps to configure the `WORKOS_CLIENT_ID` in the convex dashboard.

 ## Optional configurations
 TODO: This section will outline some additional configurations that can be made in the WorkOS UI, and how to integrate them with this library.